Nalhati

 Nalhati is a small town in Rampurhat subdivision of Birbhum District in the Indian state of West Bengal near the West Bengal / Jharkhand border.
-This town is named after the Shakti peeth Nalhateshwari temple, which according to the mythologies is situated where the "nala" i.e. throat of goddess Shakti had fallen.
-It is one of the 51 Shakti Peethas in India.
+This town is named after the Shakta pitha Nalhateshwari temple, which according to the mythologies is situated where the "nala" i.e. throat of goddess Shakti had fallen.
+It is one of the 51 Shakta pithas in India.
 Nalhati Municipality was established in 2000.